 Someone may wonder, "What is the point of ceremony uniformity?"
 We respond, "What good is a flag on the battlefield?"
 Even though a soldier cannot fight the enemy with it, the flag shows him where he belongs."
 We should not refuse to follow in the footsteps of our forefathers.

 Some individuals believe that because the Lutheran Reformation originated in Germany, Lutheran worship must be German.
 That is a pretty common misinterpretation.
-The truth is that throughout history, Lutheran worship has featured hymns, canticles, and forms of service that can be traced back to early Christian worship in the Near East and even farther back to Jewish synagogue worship as it evolved from ancient Jewish temple worship.
+The truth is that throughout history, Lutheran worship has featured hymns, canticles, and forms of service that can be traced back to early Christians in the Near East and even farther back to Jewish synagogue worship as it evolved from ancient Jewish temple worship.

 Blessing, honor, glory, and might be given to Him who sits on the throne and to the Lamb forever and ever!
 (Revelation 5:13)